MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-self-service-password-reset.md

       - `isUserNotFound()`
       - `isBrowserRequired()`

 - These errors indicate that the previous operation was unsuccessful, and so a reference to a new state isn't available.
-We show you how to handle these errors in [Handle errors](#handle-errors) section.
+Handle these errors as shown in [Handle errors](#handle-errors) section.

 ### Submit OTP code